mozilla/pkipolicy/rootstore/policy.md

 The CA Certificate module team may change this policy in the future.
 We will do so only after consulting with the public Mozilla community, in order to ensure that all views are taken into account.
-CAs or others objecting to a particular decision may appeal to the [Mozilla governance module owner][Gov-Module] who will make a final decision.
+CAs or others objecting to a particular decision MAY appeal to the [Mozilla governance module owner][Gov-Module] who will make a final decision.

 You can contact the CA Certificate module team at